iiasa/Condor_run_R/README.md

 This repository includes [tests](tests/tests.md).
 To check your setup, run the [`basic` test](tests/basic/purpose.md) via the `test.bat` batch file (Windows) or `test.sh` shell script (MacOS/Linux) located in the `tests/basic` subdirectory.
 The `basic` test submits a run of several small R jobs via `Condor_run_basic.R` and after completion performs analysis using `Condor_run_stats.R`.
 The plots can be viewed by opening the resulting PDF file.

 ## Updating
 It is recommended to always update to the [latest release of the scripts](https://github.com/iiasa/Condor_run_R/releases) so that you have the latest fixes and features.
 Releases are typically backwards compatible and should work with your existing run configurations.
 Before updating, read the release notes.
-Automatic notification of new releases can be enabled by going to the [main repository page](https://github.com/iiasa/Condor_run_R), clicking on the Watch/Unwatch drop down menu button at the top right of the page, and check marking Custom → Releases.
+Automatic notification of new releases can be enabled by going to the [main repository page](https://github.com/iiasa/Condor_run_R), clicking on the Watch/Unwatch drop down menu button at the top right of the page, and check marking **Custom → Releases**.
 You need to be signed in to GitHub for this to work.

 ## Function of submit scripts
 1. Bundle up the job files using 7-Zip.